 = Net Take-Home

-Use the Salary Calculator to run your actual structure — the result often surprises people who assumed ₹15 lakh CTC meant ₹1.25 lakh/month.
+Use the Salary Calculator to run your actual structure.
+The result often surprises people who assumed ₹15 lakh CTC meant ₹1.25 lakh/month.

-Step 3: Compare Tax Liability — Old vs New Regime
+Step 3: Compare Tax Liability, Old vs New Regime

 The regime choice can shift take-home by ₹5,000–₹15,000/month on a ₹15–25 lakh salary.
 You declare your preferred regime to the employer at the start of the financial year, and they deduct TDS accordingly.

-New regime (FY 2026-27 slabs): ₹0–₹4L at 0%; ₹4–8L at 5%; ₹8–12L at 10%; ₹12–16L at 15%; ₹16–20L at 20%; ₹20–24L at 25%; above ₹24L at 30%.
-No deductions allowed (80C, HRA, home loan interest all unavailable).
-Standard deduction: ₹75,000.
+Under the new regime (FY 2026-27 slabs), ₹0–₹4L is taxed at 0%, ₹4–8L at 5%, ₹8–12L at 10%, ₹12–16L at 15%, ₹16–20L at 20%, ₹20–24L at 25%, and above ₹24L at 30%.
+No deductions are allowed (80C, HRA, home loan interest all unavailable).
+Standard deduction stands at ₹75,000.

-Old regime: Higher slab rates but all deductions available — Section 80C (₹1.5 lakh), HRA exemption, home loan interest (₹2 lakh under Section 24), 80D health insurance (₹25,000), NPS 80CCD(1B) (₹50,000).
+Under the old regime, slab rates run higher but all deductions remain available: Section 80C (₹1.5 lakh), HRA exemption, home loan interest (₹2 lakh under Section 24), 80D health insurance (₹25,000), and NPS 80CCD(1B) (₹50,000).

-At ₹15 lakh salary with ₹3 lakh in deductions: new regime tax ≈ ₹1.17 lakh; old regime ≈ ₹1.28 lakh.
-New regime wins.
-At ₹15 lakh with ₹5 lakh in deductions: old regime tax ≈ ₹78,000; new regime ≈ ₹1.17 lakh.
-Old regime wins by ₹39,000/year.
+At ₹15 lakh salary with ₹3 lakh in deductions, new regime tax comes to roughly ₹1.17 lakh against the old regime's ₹1.28 lakh, so the new regime wins.
+At ₹15 lakh with ₹5 lakh in deductions, the old regime drops to about ₹78,000 against the new regime's ₹1.17 lakh, so the old regime wins by ₹39,000/year.

 Run both scenarios in the Old vs New Tax Regime Calculator with your actual deduction profile before signing.